katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 ```
 cd $DIR/data

-grep "Lemon" 3pops.txt | awk '{print $2}' > 3pops_Lemon.txt
+grep "Lemon" $METADATA | awk '{print $1}' > individuals_Lemon.txt
-grep "War" 3pops.txt | awk '{print $2}' > 3pops_War.txt
+grep "War" $METADATA | awk '{print $1}' > individuals_War.txt
-grep "Nowra" 3pops.txt | awk '{print $2}' > 3pops_Nowra.txt
+grep "Nowra" $METADATA | awk '{print $1}' > individuals_Nowra.txt
 ```

 Now we can pick two populations to compare.
-Let's work with Lemon Tree and Warnambool, and so a SNP-based Fst comparison.
+Let's work with Lemon (short for Lemon Tree, QLD, AU) and War (short for Warnambool, VIC, AU), and so a SNP-based Fst comparison.

 ```
 cd $DIR/analysis/vcftools_fst

-vcftools --vcf $VCF --weir-fst-pop $DIR/data/3pops_Lemon.txt --weir-fst-pop $DIR/data/3pops_War.txt --out lemon_war_fst
+vcftools --vcf $VCF --weir-fst-pop $DIR/data/individuals_Lemon.txt --weir-fst-pop $DIR/data/individuals_War.txt --out lemon_war

-head lemon_war_fst.weir.fst
+head -n 5 lemon_war.weir.fst
 ```
 > :heavy_check_mark: **Output** <br>
 > &emsp;
-> OUTPUT NEEDED
+> CHROM   POS     WEIR_AND_COCKERHAM_FST<br>
+> starling4       107735  0.160891<br>
+> starling4       137462  -0.0805785<br>
+> starling4       151332  0.0524489<br>
+> starling4       227887  0.0569961<br>

 The important column is column 5: the Weighted Fst, from [Weir and Cockerham’s 1984 publication](https://www.jstor.org/stable/2408641).
 This corrects for INFO NEEDED.

 ```
-wc -l lemon_war_fst.weir.fst
+wc -l lemon_war.weir.fst
 ```

 > :heavy_check_mark: **Output** <br>
 > &emsp;
-> OUTPUT NEEDED
+> 5008

-Notice how there are as many lines as there are SNPs in the data set.
+Notice how there are as many lines as there are SNPs in the data set, plus one for a header.
 It is always a good idea to check your output, and make sure everything looks as you expect it to!

 Next, instead of calculating pairwise populaiton differentiation on a SNP by SNP basis, we will be usiing a sliding window approach.
 The ``--fst-window-size 50000`` refers to the window size of the genome (in bsae pairs) in which we are calculating one value: all SNPs within this window are used to caluclate Fst.
 The ``--fst-window-step`` option indicates how many base pairs the window is moving down the genome before calculating Fst for the second window, and then the third, and so on.

-> :heavy_exclamation_mark: **Warning**
+> **Warning**
 > &emsp;
-> These sliding windowsm only work on ordered SNPs on the same chromosome/scaffold/contig.
+> These sliding windows only work on ordered SNPs on the same chromosome/scaffold/contig.
 If you data is not set up like this (i.e. all your SNPs are on a single pseudo chromosome) then this method is not appropriate for your data, as it will be making an assumption about where the SNPs are located with respect to one another.

 ```
-vcftools --vcf $VCF --fst-window-size 50000 --fst-window-step 10000 --weir-fst-pop $DIR/data/3pops_Lemon.txt --weir-fst-pop $DIR/data/3pops_War.txt --out lemon_war_fst
+vcftools --vcf $VCF --fst-window-size 50000 --fst-window-step 10000 --weir-fst-pop $DIR/data/individuals_Lemon.txt --weir-fst-pop $DIR/data/individuals_War.txt --out lemon_war

-head lemon_war_fst.windowed.weir.fst
+head lemon_war.windowed.weir.fst
 ```
 > :heavy_check_mark: **Output** <br>
 > &emsp;
-> OUTPUT NEEDED
+> CHROM   BIN_START       BIN_END N_VARIANTS      WEIGHTED_FST    MEAN_FST <br>
+> starling4       60001   110000  1       0.160891        0.160891 <br>
+> starling4       70001   120000  1       0.160891        0.160891 <br>
+> starling4       80001   130000  1       0.160891        0.160891 <br>
+> starling4       90001   140000  2       -0.00374291     0.0401563 <br>

 Notice the output is different.

 ```
-wc -l lemon_war_fst.windowed.weir.fst
+wc -l lemon_war.windowed.weir.fst
 ```

 > :heavy_check_mark: **Output** <br>
 > &emsp;
-> OUTPUT NEEDED
+> 10838

 Notice the line count is different from the SNP-based Fst comparison; there are more lines in the sliding window based Fst comparison.
 This is because there are more sliding windows across the chromosome in this data set than there are SNPs.
 Consider which of these steps is better for your data: in low density SNP datasets, the sliding window approach might not be the best to use.